geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 ***
 > **Celebrity Use Case 1: Global Forest Watch**

 Released in 2013, <a href="http://www.globalforestwatch.org/" target="_blank">Global Forest Watch</a> fundamentally changed our understanding of planetary-scale forest loss.
 This forest monitoring and conservation tool interactively shows forest gain and loss at a global scale.
-The underlying Hansen deforestation dataset was created in Google Earth Engine and leverages over 3 million Landsat images to map global forest dynamics.
+The underlying Hansen deforestation dataset is available in Google Earth Engine and leverages over 3 million Landsat images to map global forest dynamics.